mubin6th/img_in_fever/README.md

 ## Building
 Currently, I've only tested the building the project on Linux.

 If you are on Linux, run `make` at the project directory.
+After compiling, the `iif` executable will be generated in the root directory of the project.

+Run the generated executable to see `help` message.

+There shouldn't be any issue compiling as the libraries are statically linked or a just header file.